George Seifert: Carolina Panthers (1999–2001)

 The Panthers were competitive for most of 2000 as well but needed to win their season finale against the Oakland Raiders to finish at .500.
-Instead, the Raiders won in a 52–9 rout, still one of the most lopsided losses in Carolina history.
-Seifert presided over the 2001 NFL Draft, which netted the Panthers Steve Smith and Kris Jenkins, two cornerstones of the franchise.
-Behind rookie quarterback Chris Weinke, they defeated the Minnesota Vikings, 24–13, in the 2001 season opener; however, they did not win another game all season and finished at 1–15, the worst record in franchise history.
-The 15 consecutive losses was an NFL record for futility until the 2008 Detroit Lions went 0–16.
+Instead, the Raiders won in a 52–9 rout, still one of the most lopsided losses in Carolina history, and the Panthers finished with a 7–9 record.

+Seifert presided over the 2001 NFL draft, which netted the Panthers Steve Smith and Kris Jenkins, two cornerstones of the franchise.
+Seifert made the push to not retain Beuerlein as the starting quarterback, instead going with Jeff Lewis (signed in 1999) as the intended starter.
+However, Lewis struggled mightily in the preseason, leading Seifert to cut Lewis before the season even started, as 29-year-old rookie quarterback Chris Weinke was tabbed to start for the team.
+In the first game of the season, they pulled off a shocking upset of the defending NFC Central champion Minnesota Vikings, winning 24–13.
+They followed up that impressive victory by losing every game the rest of the year, finishing at 1–15 (with nine losses by eight points or less), the worst record in franchise history.
 The Panthers' final two games were played before what are still the two smallest crowds in franchise history (in terms of turnstile count), including a 38–6 loss to the New England Patriots that drew only 21,000 people.
-Following the game, Seifert announced that he was planning to return for the 2002 season, but was fired the next morning.
+After the game, Seifert announced that he was planning to return for the 2002 season.
+Team owner Jerry Richardson had other plans, however, firing Seifert the following day.
+Richardson stated that the energy "has been sucked out of our organization and our fan base.
+In my opinion, we had no alternative.”
+Wesley Walls, who played for Seifert in both San Francisco and Carolina, stated that Seifert lacked a cohesive leadership in the locker room with the Panthers, saying that when the team started to get worse, "we felt like he kind of disappeared a little bit from us", while not placing the blame fully on Seifert.
+For his part, Seifert said he had no hard feelings or regrets about how his tenure went down in Carolina, only wishing they had won more games.

 Seifert is the first head coach since the implementation of the 16-game schedule in place from 1978 to 2020 to guide a team to 15 consecutive losses following a Week 1 victory.
 Seifert's dubious distinction would be matched by Doug Marrone of the 2020 Jacksonville Jaguars.

-To date, Seifert and Matt Rhule (2020–2022) are the only Panthers coaches to have never had a winning season or coached a playoff game.
+Entering the 2024 season, Seifert, Matt Rhule (2020–2022), and Frank Reich (2023) are the only Panthers coaches to have never had a winning season nor coached a playoff game.